 As a local favorite, The Sweet Onion is not to be missed!
 Its regional cuisine incorporates a contemporary flair along with many locally grown and produced ingredients.
 From traditional favorites like home-style meatloaf to fresh mountain trout, it can make for very a hard decision when it comes time to order!

 38 N. Main St, Waynesville 28786

 The Strand at 38 Main is a boutique cinema and intimate listening venue located in the heart of downtown Waynesville.
-The Strand offers an ever-changing mix of classic films, second run movies and live music.
+The Strand offers an ever-changing mix of classic films and first run movies.
 The storefront lobby serves classic movie concessions including organic popcorn, local craft brews, artisan sodas by the Waynesville Soda Jerks, fresh baked soft pretzels, home made ice cream from The Hop, coffee drinks and more!

 Breakfast at Panacea Coffeehouse Cafe

 66 Commerce Street, Waynesville 28786

 Enjoy a warm latte or fresh coffee from their in house roastery.
 Try the homemade quiche or grab a quick bagel to go before heading to Tube World!

 4821 Soco Rd., Maggie Valley 28751

 Re-live your childhood days of sledding or create new memories with your own little ones.
 Tube World, located just before you head up the mountain to Cataloochee Ski Area, is a snow-tubing slalom that offers six lanes of tubing fun!
 Kids of all ages enjoy tubing and it’s perfect for families or groups.
 Plus, you never have to walk back up the hill – simply step on their carpet lift and let it do the work.